Fenella Paton: Aberdeen Women's Welfare Centre

 Inspired by Marie Stopes work, Paton founded the Aberdeen Women's Welfare Centre in 1926.
 It provided advice on birth control to local women.

 Paton ran the clinic along with volunteers.
 Initially the team consisted of a family doctor, Dr Florence Malcolm, and a Nurse, Mrs Rae.
 Although the clinic was not associated with Marie Stopes' organisation, Paton and Stopes corresponded and Stopes visited the clinic in 1933.
 After this visit, Dr Kathleen Fraser was appointed.

 The clinic was funded by Paton, her mother, and friends.
 In 1935, Aberdeen City Council started to partially fund the centre.
 The clinic was funded by Paton until 1948, when it was transferred to the National Health Service.

+Paton was also director of the Maternity Hospital and of Aberdeen Royal Infirmary.

 Philanthropy

 Paton was a member of several charities and organisations in Aberdeen, including the YWCA.

-She was praised for her involvement in St Katherine's Community Club, which helped girls from working class backgrounds by organising social and educational activities.
+She was praised for her involvement in St Katherine's Community Club, which helped girls from working-class backgrounds by organising social and educational activities.